LukeyBSystems/deepstatsdocs/docs/quickstart.md

 Uncheck the Demo folder import if you don't want it.
 If you're going to include the demo folder, it is recommended to import DeepStats into a new project to avoid script errors if you modify the stat configuration.

+### Step 2: Configure your types
+Create Stat Types ScriptableObjects wherever you like in your Assets folder.
+Right click -> Create -> DeepStats -> Configurations - Stat Type.
+These are the stats of your stat system.
+The names must be unique and a valid name for a C# enum (DeepStats will make some attempt to clean up whitespace and capitalisation for you on generation).\

+Optional: Add any Scalers you might expect to use, these are things that may scale a modifier such as "NearbyTrees", "Number of active poisons"\
+Optional: Add any Tags you might expect to use, these are things such as "HasBoost", "InWater"

-### Step 2: Create a StatConfiguration
+### Step 3: Create a StatConfiguration
 Find the place in your project that you want to store DeepStats data.
 Right click -> Create -> DeepStats -> Stat Configuration.

-Add the stat names to the Stat Types list.
-They must be unique and a valid name for a C# enum (it will make some attempt to clean up whitespace and capitalisation for you on generation).\
-Optional: Add any scalers you might expect to use, these are things that may scale a modifier such as "NearbyTrees", "Number of active poisons"\
-Optional: Add any conditions you might expect to use, these are things such as "HasBoost", "InWater"

 When you're done, click the "Generate C# scripts" button.

-### Step 3: Create a StatProperties
+### Step 4: Create a StatProperties
 In the same folder as your stat configuration,

 Right click -> Create -> DeepStats -> Stat Properties.
 This is where you will configure any post-processing.